Skip to main content

 Robert Olson, MD, FRCPC, MSc

-Rob Olson is a Radiation Oncologist and researcher who practices in BC Cancer - Prince George.
-He is the Division Head of Radiation Oncology and the Associate Head of Research in the Department of Surgery, both at UBC.
+Rob Olson is a Radiation Oncologist and researcher who practices in BC Cancer - Prince George, where he is also the Executive Medical Director.
+He is also the Division Head of Radiation Oncology and UBC.
 His primary research focus is on SABR in the setting of metastatic disease, and is the principal investigator on several SABR clinical trials, including SABR-5 and SABR-COMET-3.

 Radiation Oncologist,